Tearion/DockerTest/README.md

-# DockerTest
+# HelloWorldAPIWithTLS
-This project provides a docker container, with an http and https enabled hello world api.
+This project provides a docker container with a http and https enabled hello world api.
 It could be useful, if you are debugging ingress tls issues or other problems.

 The image can be pushed to a local registry.
 This is also available as docker container.
 <pre><code>docker run -d -p 5000:5000 --restart=always --name registry registry:2</pre></code>